Hong Kong mother accused of beating maids with mops, clothes hangers gets bail

 Police arrested former beautician Law Wan-tung at the airport on Monday before she boarded a flight to Thailand, since when she has been jeered as a monster on trips between the police station and her home.

-Law, 44, dressed in a black jacket, appeared calm as the charges, including those of wounding, common assault and criminal intimidation, were read out.
+Law, 44, dressed in a black jacket, was calm as six charges were read out - two counts of wounding, one count of common assault and three counts of criminal intimidation.

-The judge released Law on bail of HK$1 million ($128,900) despite calls from the prosecutor to keep her in custody given the severity of the suspected abuse over many years, and the risk of her leaving Hong Kong.
-The next hearing is on March 25.
+The judge released Law on bail of HK$1 million despite calls from the prosecutor to keep her in custody given the severity of the suspected abuse over many years, and the risk of her leaving Hong Kong.

 The prosecutor described how Law had maltreated several former domestic helpers including 23-year-old Indonesian Erwiana Sulistyaningsih, who is now recovering from injuries in a hospital in Sragen, central Java.